carloslfu/shacdn-shimmer/README.md

-# Shimmer Component Registry
+# Shimmer Effect for React to use along with shadcn

-A custom shadcn/ui component registry providing a beautiful, configurable shimmer loading effect component.
+A custom shadcn/ui component providing a beautiful, configurable shimmer loading effect component.

 ## Installation